NicknameAlwaystaken/Bounce-Climber/README.md

 #### Dash ability

-[^dash_ability]: Player can dash to a direction by double-tapping left or right ( or alternatively tapping shift + directional key).
+Player can dash to a direction by double-tapping left or right ( or alternatively tapping shift + directional key).
 It will reset falling speed on use, and will dash a set distance to left and right and reset horizontal movement at the end of dash.
 By reset I mean setting it to zero (or maybe some other value in the future).

 #### Dive ability